dnix/performa/README.md

 ## ✨ Inspiration

-Performa is a **reinvention** of the real estate financial model as a reproducible, interactive, auditable, shareable application instead of an error-prone spreadsheet.
-It is a protocol designed to be the common language for the next generation of analysts, developers, investors, and AI assistants.

 Tooling matters; the tools we use shape the way we think - better tools, better minds, better outcomes.
 With Performa, we hope to provide the real estate community with a better structure with which to imagine the built future and to communicate it, to experiment with code and to share it; to learn financial modeling and to teach it.

 Our inspiration comes from countless sources, but especially [Pydantic](https://docs.pydantic.dev/)'s data modeling standards, dataviz and abstractions in [Observable](https://observablehq.com/) + [Plot](https://observablehq.com/plot/) + [D3](https://d3js.org/), [marimo](https://marimo.io/), array math in [Numpy](https://numpy.org/) and [Pandas](https://pandas.pydata.org/), data apps in [streamlit](https://github.com/streamlit/streamlit), data ETL in [Airflow](https://airflow.apache.org/) and [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)s, statistics in [R](https://www.r-project.org/), configuration and convention in [Kubernetes](https://kubernetes.io/), Infrastructure as Code in [AWS CDK](https://aws.amazon.com/cdk/), and more esoteric terrain like [geospatial FOSS](https://www.osgeo.org/) (maps and geoprocessing), and [EnergyPlus](https://energyplus.net/) (building energy modeling).